GeoPDF/Publisher-for-ArcGIS-Server-Sample/WebMap2GeoPDF/README.md

 If you deployed the service on a different server or if your environment is set up differently, change the URL above accordingly.
 The default **should** work for default installation of ArcGIS Server.

-## Running
+## Running the UI
-Open **ui/WebMap2GeoPDF.html** in your favorite web browser.
-You should see a map and a 'Print' button.
+Depending on your environment, you may be able to open **javascript/WebMap2GeoPDF.html** in your web browser.
+If you don't see a map, you either don't have access to *arcgisonline.com* or you need to host **javascript/WebMap2GeoPDF.html** with a web server.
+Most likely, your ArcGIS Server is running IIS and you can place the **javascript/WebMap2GeoPDF.html** into your '*c:\\inetpub\\wwwroot*' folder, or add a *Virtual Directory* with the IIS Manager which points to the **javascript** folder.